-The Palm House is located in the middle of the Botanical Garden.
-From the Palm House’s terrace, there is a magnificent view over the Botanical Garden and the spires and towers of Copenhagen.
-Here you can enjoy life in peaceful and green surroundings, a quiet haven away from the traffic and noise in the middle of inner-city Copenhagen.
+The Victorian Palm House is located in the middle of the Botanical Garden.
+From the Palm House terrace, there is a magnificent view over the Botanical Garden and the spires and towers of Copenhagen.
+Here, you can enjoy life in peaceful and green surroundings, a quiet haven away from the hussle and bustle of the Copenhagen City Centre.

 As a part of an updated visitor experience in the Botanical Garden, the Palm House and the adjacent greenhouses have undergone a renovation as well as a transformation, focussed on improving the spread of knowledge and the interior of the houses.
 The Natural History Museum of Denmark is pleased to welcome you to a newly renovated setting.

 Visit the Palm House - a spectacular botanical collection